-“Josh Golt is a first year doctoral student in the Clinical Child Psychology program, working with Dr. Susan White.
+“Josh Golt is a second year doctoral student in the Clinical Child Psychology program, working with Dr. Susan White.
 He is originally from South Florida and received his B.S. in psychology from Florida State University.
 His research interests include child and adolescent autism spectrum disorder.
 Specifically, he is interested in emotion regulation and the impact that emotion regulation has on other psychiatric and behavioral problems.”

 Lin, Shih-Hsuan (Shayne)

 Shayne is a first year clinical student.
 He was born and raised in Taoyuan, Taiwan and received his M.A. in Clinical Psychology from University of Colorado, Colorado Springs.
 Shayne is interested in neuropsychology and neuroscience on the topic of aging and neurodegenerative diseases

 Robert “Bobby” D. Faulk

 Bobby is a second year graduate student working with Dr. Jenny M. Cundiff.
 He hails from Mobile, Alabama where he attended the University of South Alabama.
 There he earned his B.A. in psychology, M.S. in experimental psychology, and M.A. in sociology, and he was awarded an NSF Graduate Research Fellowship.
 His primary research interests revolve around the relations among socio-environmental factors (such as socioeconomic status) and psychological functioning.
 He also has tangential interests in psychological trauma, helicopter parenting, language use, and STEM education.

 Chris is 2nd year student working with Dr. Jenny Cundiff.
 He is interested in early environment, adversity, resilience, and later mental and physical health outcomes